 - Poking About in the Climatologist's Toolbox.
 This site, hosted by the University of Wisconsin, is the first in a series of connected pages that discuss the methods scientists use to explore past climate.
 Informational sections (linked) include how Earth temperature is monitored, computer-based climate models, interpreting past climate from ice cores and lake sediments, how archeology relates to climate change, and how tree rings can help us interpret past climate. (more info)

 - Topic Guide: Paleoclimate.
 This University of California, Santa Barbara mini-study teaches students about determining paleoclimate (or past climate) based on recently collected data.
 Web links to data and background information are included, as are worksheet templates and guides for an optional student presentation. (more info)

 - Tracking Global Climate Change: Microfossil Record of the Planetary Heat Pump.
 This lesson plan integrates physics, biology, and geology to understand planetary processes that contribute to climate change through time.
-The plan includes a hands-on activity that demonstrates heat transfer as well as uses figures and charts to demonstrate how foraminifera (shelled microorganisms)can be used to interpret past climates. (more info)
+The plan includes a hands-on activity that demonstrates heat transfer as well as uses figures and charts to demonstrate how foraminifera (shelled microorganisms)can be used to interpret past climates. ( This site may be offline. )

 Other Climate Proxy Collections

 General Collection Resources such as news articles, web sites, and reference pages provide a comprehensive array of information about paleoclimate and climate proxies.

 Advanced Collection: Compiled for professionals and advanced learners, this climate proxy/paleoclimate collection includes resources such as journal articles, academic reviews, and surveys.